talentedandrew/react-modern-datepicker/README.md

 npm install react-modern-datepicker --save
 ```

-This package doesn't come with any dependency other than Moment.js.
+This package doesn't come with any dependency other than Moment.js & styled-components.
 Threfore, You’ll need to install React, PropTypes separately since those dependencies aren’t included in the package.
 Below is a simple example of how to use the ModernDatepicker in a React view.

 ```js
 import React from 'react';